hupe13/extensions-leaflet-map-github/readme.txt

 = Other functions =

-*   hovergeojson: Use it to highlight a geojson area on mouse over.
+*   hovergeojson: Use it to highlight a geojson area or line on mouse over.
 *   Hide Markers: Use it when a track in a GPX file contains some markers and you don't want to display them on the map.

 = Shortcodes =